 I continued to sip my drink as she looked up Tagamet.
 I knew when she found it because a look of surprise came over her face while her jaw, much like the PDR, hit the desk with a thud.

 Tagamet, indeed, is classified as an antihistamine and not for indigestion.
-The doctors used to prescribe it for acid reflux disease because the common side effect of the drug affects the production of hydrochloric acid that the stomach produces which causes acid reflux.
+The doctors used to prescribe it for acid reflux disease because the common side effect of the drug causes a reduction of the hydrochloric acid that the stomach produces which causes acid reflux.

 “What’s it say?”
 I asked with mocked curiosity.